DROPS NOVEMEBER 2025

 If this EP feels out of time, that’s because it kind of is.
 It would’ve slotted in comfortably among the post-Sufjan, post-Elliott, lo-fi boom of the early 2010s Bandcamp golden age, but it’s also got the raw, reclusive energy of a late-’90s Drag City release.
 There are big choruses here, but no climactic bridges or faddish folk-pop polish.
 Just weary guitars, spectral textures, and the kind of lyrics that feel more whispered to a ghost than sung to a crowd.

 Ghosts is the third official release from Russel Taine Jr., the songwriting project of Aaron Winston, an Austin-based musician whose work draws from the haunted intimacy of lo-fi folk and the emotional precision of early 2000s indie rock.
-Though deeply personal, Ghosts is also a collaborative effort: Dylan Hill (of Mamalarkey) contributes atmospheric lead guitar and understated piano, Justin Winslow anchors the low end with melodic bass and airy synth textures, and Wes Armstrong provides subtle, expressive drums that give the songs their pulse without ever overpowering them.
+Though deeply personal, Ghosts is also a collaborative effort: Dylan Hill (of Mamalarkey) contributes atmospheric lead guitar and understated piano, Justin Winslow anchors the low end with melodic bass and airy synth textures, and Wes Armstrong (of Half Dream) provides subtle, expressive drums that give the songs their pulse without ever overpowering them.
 Together, they create a sound that feels like it was made in a room full of good friends—delicate, raw, and deeply human.

 This isn’t an album that’s trying to prove itself.
 Its strength lies in its stillness, its refusal to chase trends or emotional clarity.
 Some may find its minimalism stark, its pacing uniform—but that’s missing the point.
 This is music made for late hours and long walks.
 It doesn’t chase catharsis; it lives in the echo.